1964 Houston Colt .45s season: April

-On April 23, Houston pitcher Ken Johnson became the first pitcher in major league history to lose a complete game no-hitter in nine innings when he was beaten 1–0 by the Cincinnati Reds.
-Cincinnati's Pete Rose scored the only run of the game in the ninth inning, when he reached second base on an error and later scored.
+On April 23, Houston starter Ken Johnson became the first pitcher in major league history to lose a complete game no-hitter in nine innings when he was beaten 1–0 by the Cincinnati Reds.
+Cincinnati's Pete Rose scored the only run of the contest.
+In the ninth inning, he reached second base via error on Vada Pinson's batted ground ball and later scored.